zijguo/RobustIV/README.md

 causal effect models](https://www.jmlr.org/papers/volume17/14-379/14-379.pdf), The Journal of Machine Learning Research 17(1), 3448–3482.

 ## SpotIV
 We use the SpotIV method in semiparametric model with possibly invalid IV assumption.
+This method can take a lot of time when the dimensions are a little bigger.
 ```R
 ### Generate a setting ###
 n = 500; J = 5; s = 3; d1=-1; d2=1; z0=c(rep(0, J-1),0.1); x0 = c(0.1,0.2)